s0600204/ProjectDependenciesTable/README.rst

 ``alt``
 	Optional.

-	If it is known that a distro's repository uses an alternative package for a given dependency (see the section on "alt-" prefixed keys in libraries.json_ above), then this may be flagged by adding the (non-alternate) dependency's code to the list here.
+	If it is known that a distro's repository uses an alternative package for a given dependency (see the section on "alt-" prefixed keys in {project_name}.json_ above), then this may be flagged by adding the (non-alternate) dependency's code to the list here.

 ``hard``
 	Optional.